 Air Force Reserve Officer Training Corps includes four region headquarters, 145 detachments and more than 1,100 cross-town universities.
-In 2013, Air Force ROTC commissioned nearly 1,700 new second lieutenants into the United States Air Force.
+In 2017, Air Force ROTC commissioned more than 1,600 second lieutenants into the United States Air Force.

-AFROTC was established with passage of the National Defense Act of 1916.
-The first Air Force ROTC units were established between 1920 and 1923 at the University of California at Berkeley, Georgia Institute of Technology, the University of Illinois, the University of Washington, Massachusetts Institute of Technology, and Texas Agricultural and Mechanical College.
+ROTC was established with passage of the National Defense Act of 1916.
+The first Air Force ROTC units were established between 1920 and 1923 at the University of California at Berkeley, Georgia Institute of Technology, the University of Illinois, the University of Washington, Massachusetts Institute of Technology and Texas Agricultural and Mechanical College.

 In 1978, Air Training Command assumed responsibility for Air Force ROTC programs.
 On July 1, 1993, Air Training Command merged with Air University to form Air Education and Training Command.
 Air University became a direct reporting unit under Air Education and Training Command and Air Force ROTC realigned under Air University.

-In February 1997, Air Force ROTC and Officer Training School merged under the newly created parent organization, Headquarters Air Force Officer and Accession Training School.
+In February 1997, Air Force ROTC and Officer Training School merged under the newly created parent organization, HQ Air Force Officer and Accession Training Schools.
 This restructuring placed oversight for three-quarters of Air Force officer production under one command and facilitated the sharing of manpower and expertise with minimum effect on the day-to-day operations of either organization.
-In June 2008, Headquarters AFOATS was redesignated as the Jeanne M. Holm Center for Officer Accessions and Citizen Development.
+In June 2008, AFOATS was re-designated as the Jeanne M. Holm Center for Officer Accessions and Citizen Development.

 The first two years of the Air Force ROTC four-year program, the General Military Course, consist of one hour of classroom work, two hours of leadership laboratory, and three hours of physical conditioning each week.
 Upon completion of GMC requirements, cadets who wish to compete for entry into the last two years of the program, the Professional Officer Course, must do so under the requirements of the POC selection system.
-This system uses qualitative factors, such as grade-point average, detachment commander’s evaluation, aptitude test scores and physical fitness test scores to determine a student's officer potential.
-After selection, students must successfully complete a four-week summer field training program at Maxwell Air Force Base, Montgomery, Alabama, before entering the POC.
+This system uses qualitative factors, such as grade point average, detachment commander’s evaluation, aptitude test scores and physical fitness test scores to determine a student's officer potential.
+After selection, students must successfully complete a summer Leadership, Evaluation and Development Course at Maxwell Air Force Base in Montgomery, Alabama, before entering the POC.

-In the POC, cadets attend class three hours a week, participate in a two-hour, weekly leadership laboratory, and perform three hours of physical conditioning per week.
-Cadets apply what they have learned in the GMC and at field training.
+In the POC, cadets attend class three hours a week, participate in a weekly leadership laboratory lasting two hours, and perform three hours of physical conditioning per week.
+Cadets apply what they have learned in the GMC and at LEAD.
 POC cadets conduct the leadership laboratories and manage the unit's cadet corps.
-Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group, and wing.
+Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group and wing.
 POC classes are small, with emphasis on group discussions and cadet presentations.
 Classroom topics include leadership, communication skills and national defense policy.
 Once enrolled in the POC, all cadets are enlisted in the Air Force Reserve and assigned to the Obligated Reserve Section.

-Current emphasis in the Air Force ROTC College Scholarship Program is to award scholarships to candidates pursuing undergraduate engineering, foreign language or other scientific and technical disciplines.
+Current emphasis in the Air Force ROTC College Scholarship Program is to award scholarships to candidates pursuing undergraduate engineering or other scientific and technical disciplines.
 More than half of Air Force ROTC scholarships are awarded to students in these disciplines.
 Students in other degree programs may enjoy scholarship opportunities, as the Air Force seeks to engage students who excel both academically and militarily.

-Scholarships are awarded in increments of two, three, and four years.
+Scholarships are awarded in increments from two to four years.
 Air Force ROTC offers several types of scholarships.
 Type 1 covers full tuition and most required fees.
 Type 2 covers tuition and fees, but is capped at $18,000 annually.
-Type 7 scholarships are for full tuition at in-state, tuition-level institutions.
+Type 7 scholarships are for full tuition at in-state tuition-level institutions.
 All types of awards provide an allowance for books, most required fees and a monthly nontaxable stipend.

-All scholarship cadets are required to meet certain academic, military, and physical fitness standards to earn and maintain scholarship benefits.
-Also, scholarship recipients must be younger than 31 as of Dec.
-31 of the calendar year during which commissioning is scheduled.
+All scholarship cadets are required to meet certain academic, military and physical fitness standards to earn and maintain scholarship benefits.
+Also, scholarship recipients must be younger than 31 as of December 31 of the calendar year during which commissioning is scheduled.

-Field training, in many cases, is a cadet's first exposure to a working Air Force environment and the Aerospace Expeditionary Force concept.
-The program develops military leadership and discipline, and provides Air Force officer familiarization, orientation and motivation.
+LEAD, in many cases, is a cadet's first exposure to a working Air Force environment and the Aerospace Expeditionary Force concept.
+The program develops military leadership and discipline and provides Air Force officer familiarization, orientation and motivation.
 At the same time, the Air Force can evaluate each cadet's potential as an officer and entry into the POC.

-Field training provides Air Force leadership opportunities, professional development, marksmanship training, team building, physical fitness, and AEF orientation.
-Lodging, meals and transportation (from the cadet’s home of record or school) are provided at no cost.
+The LEAD course also provides Air Force leadership opportunities, professional development, marksmanship training, team building, physical fitness and AEF orientation.
+Lodging, meals and transportation (from the cadet’s school or home of record) are provided at no cost to the cadet.